6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 For more on propagating pothos, check out my previous article here: How long it takes to propagate pothos | 5 Tips for new plants in 4 weeks

-3. Spider plant
+3. Spider plants

 Spider plant will survive in full shade or full sun and will send out spider babies which can be snipped off and planted into new soil to create new plants.
 They will grow well with snake plant so give them a go.
 Take care not to plant them in the ground as they can quickly take over.
+Make sure the pot has drainage holes to avoid root rot.

 4. Philodendron

 Philodendrons are hardy and can grow well with your snake plant.
 They don’t mind small amounts of water and grow well in a shady spot.
 They are an incredibly hardy plant that likes free draining soil like snake plants.
+They will grow well with a small amount of a balanced liquid fertilizer and will give you a unique look with your snake plant.

 5. Cactus